 Every now and then Tim would stop singing and begin shaking and dancing spasmodically as if hit by a religious trance.
 The high-octane evening left the spectators energised, and the resulting cries for an encore were rewarded by the band playing the melodic Say Something, 2001’s Getting Away with It and Curse Curse, about being in a hotel room while listening to a couple next door making love.
 As if the extra trio of songs wasn’t enough, the audience, still not sated, carried on cheering until the group re-emerged a third time to cool the fans with the tranquil, mellow track Top of the World.

 The only disappointing omission was Born of Frustration, perhaps their most famous hit from the 1992 album Seven, but this is a band with a long string of interesting and colourful songs that have become classics of the rock-music radio stations.
 Although labelled as an “alternative-rock” band, their music appeals to those who are not followers of the scene, and even those who may not have heard of James before will undoubtedly be rallied into fandom after witnessing a live performance.

 Photos: Andrei Grosu

-For further information about James and future events visit here.
+For further information and future events visit James’s website here.

 Watch the video for Moving On here: